 How long will it take to receive my license?

 Please allow at least 15 business days for verification and processing time.
 Less time is required for processing for applications submitted via email or in person.

 Does the First Responder Combo License count as a qualifying license to apply for the big game draws?

 Yes.
 The First Responder Combo License counts as a qualifying license and allows the license holder to apply for the draws.
-The fishing-only version of this license (Disabled First Responder Lifetime Fishing License) will not be considered a qualifying license for the big game draws.
+The fishing-only version of this license (First Responder Lifetime Fishing License) will not be considered a qualifying license for the big game draws.